AMPeytz/Speciale/README.md

 - **Hardware**: Code is writting for use on MacOS.
 Other systems might need some tweaks or other packages.
+This project was run on a Macbook Pro 2023 laptop, with the Apple M3 chip.
 - **Software**: Code is written in Python 3.11.9.
 - **Dependencies**: In order to run the code, the following packages are required:
   - Numpy